SchratSchreck/Security-Handbook/Network Fundamentals.md

 - Network Interface

 Information is added to each layer of TCP as the packet traverses it, called encapsulation with the reverse being decapsulation.
+The *Internet Protocol* controls how packets are addressed and send.
+This model is the basis for real-world networking.
+### TCP Three-Way-Handshake
 TCP is connection based, meaning it must establish a connection between devices before data is sent.
 Because of this TCP guarantees that data that is send will be received.
-To establish a connection is performs a process called the Three-way handshake.
+To establish a connection is performs a process called the *Three-way handshake*.

 1. **SYN-Client:** initial packet sent by a client containing its _Initial Sequence Number (ISN)_